troubleNadiagirl/uxperiment-sketch-plugin/README.md

 # UXperiment Sketch Export

 This plugin transforms a [Sketch](https://sketchapp.com) document into a JSON object and uploads it to a remote API endpoint.
-It has menu actions to select an initial artboard and setup layer-to-artboard and layer-to-URL transitions.
+It has menu actions for selection of initial artboard and setting-up layer-to-artboard and layer-to-URL transitions.

 This plugin is a part of [UXperiment](https://uxperiment.io/user).